WOUNDS HEAL FASTER WITH WHEATGRASS EXTRACT

 As a general practitioner, there are so many ways it can be put to use.
 For instance, wound healing, burns and soft tissue injuries, earache and high fever in children.
 Side effects are rare.
 These are all major advantages over pharmaceuticals in general.

-Combined with remarkable efficacy, low cost and accessibility without a prescription, (it is easy to grow wheatgrass at home) wheatgrass extract is an essential tool of trade in my medical practice - and for my nursing staff.
-Often wheatgrass can resolve a problem where there is no suitable pharmaceutical alternative, as in the following example.
+Combined with remarkable efficacy, low cost and accessibility without a prescription, (it is easy to grow wheatgrass at home) wheatgrass extract was an important and essential part of my medical practice, and for nursing staff.
+Often wheatgrass can resolve a problem where there is no suitable pharmaceutical alternative, as shown in the following example.

 A young boy presented with a painful split in his foreskin that hurt to the point of tears every time he urinated.
 A minor problem, but nonetheless a therapeutic challenge.